dimikot/DbSimple/README.txt

 MAIN FEATURES

-* Supports PHP 4 and 5, DBMS: MySQL, PostgreSQL è InterBase/FireBird.
+* Supports PHP 4 and 5, DBMS: MySQL, PostgreSQL ï¿½ InterBase/FireBird.
 * Simple and laconic interface (see samples below).
 * Conditional macro-blocks in SQL body ({}-blocks), which allow to dynamically generate even very complex queries without detriment to